pedronilsson/benaura.py/README.md

 Benaura.py is a command line python script built to perform a simple geoparsing task in texts files locally.
 It was built as part of my PhD thesis entitled "Mapping the Works of Manuel de Pedrolo in Relation to the Post-civil War Catalan Landscape" found here: https://cora.ucc.ie/items/28dca192-daa9-4bf8-948f-652b4abed42b

-It is ideal for localised and very specific placename text-mining, when existing geoparsing techniques (linked to online gazeteers) produce too many inacurate results (due to issues such as ambiguiity of placenames, linguistic or localised differences).
+It is ideal for localised and very specific placename text-mining, when existing geoparsing techniques (linked to online gazeteers) produce too many inaccurate results (due to issues such as ambiguiity of placenames, linguistic or localised differences).
+It is also recommended if looking at mapping abstract/fictional spaces within a corpus.

 Benaura.py needs to be provided with an existing placenames.csv file that includes the locations and coordinates that you want to extract from the text.
 See "placenames_template.csv" for an example of the format needed for that csv file to work.